 Overview of Visa

-Visa is the second-largest credit card network globally and commands 50% of total card payments, behind only China’s UnionPay which surpassed it in 2015.
-There are currently 3.9 billion Visa-branded cards currently in circulation worldwide, which are issued by nearly 15,000 financial institutions.
+Visa is the largest credit card network globally by payment volume outside of domestic China.
+There are currently 3.9 billion Visa-branded cards in circulation worldwide, which are issued by nearly 15,000 financial institutions.

 Originally founded by Bank of America in 1958, the program was expanded by licensing this payment technology to other financial institutions, eventually breaking off and becoming the independent financial services corporation we know today.
 In addition to prepaid, debit, and credit cards, Visa also offers a full suite of financial services, including ATMs, retail partnerships, theft protection, business analytics, and more.